 QUEEN MARY UNIVERSITY OF LONDON

-‘Reveries about Language’ was the first in a series of immersive live performances conceived as part of the multilingual poetry project ‘Unbound’.
-Imagined as a multitude of sonic, visual and textual ‘promenades’ inviting the public to immerse themselves in the multi-sensorial experiences of poetry in English, French and Croatian by Jasmina Bolfek-Radovani Mina Ray, these multimedia poetry performances aim to show how the spoken word, sound and image can interact in an innovative way to create a series of ‘unbound’ or free expressions.
+‘Reveries about Language’ was the first in a series of immersive poetry recitals conceived as part of the multilingual poetry project ‘Unbound’.
+Imagined as a multitude of sonic, visual and textual ‘promenades’ inviting the public to immerse themselves in the multi-sensorial experiences of poetry in English, French and Croatian by Jasmina Bolfek-Radovani Mina Ray, these multilingual poetry recitals aim to show how the spoken word, sound and image can interact in an innovative way to create a series of ‘unbound’ or free expressions.
 They testify to the fact that poetry is, by nature, an interdisciplinary art form opening up new routes of experimentation and exploration of language in the multilingual, multimedia context.

 Several other questions from the members of the public further opened the discussion on issues of language identity and belonging in the context of Jasmina’s multilingual poetry writing, questions of translation and travelling between languages in Jasmina’s poetry, her experience of language loss and creativity gained from that loss when working in the space of the multilingual, as well as the more general question of the positioning of multilingual writing in today’s contemporary international context (especially in relation to Brexit).

 Jasmina Bolfek-Radovani Mina Ray: Co-director, Poet; Reader (Croatian, French, English); Voice on pre-recorded poems

 Catherine Boyle: Co-director